 'Charlbury' are well known as a village 'fun side'.
 We keep to the old dance traditions, and sometimes create our own, but always with healthy injections of fun and the occasional, equally ancient, beverage to cool our exertions!
 Jangling bells, wild waving hankies, whirling sticks and wild whooping are common elements of our dance.

 We are always looking for interested individuals from the local community (our dancers come from Finstock, Witney, Chipping Norton, Oxford as well as from Charlbury itself).
 Our Summer dance season is from May to September.
 Winter activities include Barn Dances, Pub evenings and Morris Ales with other sides.
-Practices are held in the local primary school on most Friday evenings at 8:00pm from October through April.
+Practices are held at Finstock Village Hall on Friday evenings at 8:00pm from October through April.
 Check our website for exact dates.
 Newcomers are most certainly welcome to drop by.

 Should you seek some lively exercise or feel the urge to be doing something really different while entertaining others with your dance or musical talent do consider joining Charlbury Morris.